-The governmental fund financial statements consist of a Balance Sheet and a Statement of Revenues, Expenditures and Changes in Fund Balance and are prepared using the current financial resources measurement and the modified accrual basis of accounting.
-Revenues are recorded when both measurable and available and are considered available if received within 45 days after the end of the accounting period.
+The governmental fund financial statements consist of a Balance Sheet and a Statement of Revenues, Expenditures and Changes in Fund Balance and are prepared using the current financial resources measurement focus and the modified accrual basis of accounting.
+Revenues are recorded when both measurable and available and are considered available if received within 45 days after the end of the fiscal year end.
 Expenditures are recognized when the liability is incurred.
+However, debt service principal and interest expenditures on long term debt are recognized when payment is due.
 The Balance Sheet measures only current assets and liabilities.
 The Statement of Revenues, Expenditures and Changes in Fund Balance reports only on the Authority's near-term inflows and outflows of spendable resources for the year.